-Process and potable water for the KI mill is provided by three approximately 61 meter deep wells drilled into the upper Dundurn aquifer.
+Process and potable water for the K1 mill is provided by three approximately 61 meter deep wells drilled into the upper Dundurn aquifer.
 The K2 mill water supply comes from the Cutarm Creek dam reservoir that is owned and operated by Mosaic.
-Located 2.4 kilometers northeast of the K2 site, the dam forms a reservoir approximately 8.9 kilometer long and 198.1 meter wide.
-K3 mine water is supplied from K2 via a 11.9 kilometer-long pipeline.
+Located 2.4 kilometers northeast of the K2 site, the dam forms a reservoir approximately 8.5 kilometer long and 200 meter wide.
+K3 mine water is supplied from K2 via a 11.8 kilometer-long pipeline.

 The power to operate the Esterhazy Potash Facility is supplied by the provincial utility, SaskPower.
-The KI mill is serviced by a 72 kV line with approximately 36 MVA capacity.
+The K1 mill is serviced by a 72 kV line with approximately 36 MVA capacity.
 The K2 mill has two services at 72 kV and 138 kV respectively, with a combined capacity of 125 MVA.
 The K3 mine is serviced by a 230 kV line from SaskPower with 140 MVA capacity.
 Two transformers step down the voltage, each rated at 70 MVA.

 TransGas is the primarily supplier of an uninterrupted supply of natural gas to the Esterhazy Potash Facility.
+SaskEnergy also supplies natural gas to a few outlying areas at K2.
 Esterhazy has regulator stations for the natural gas at each of the sites, with a low-pressure distribution piping network.

-The KI and K2 sites are serviced by the CNR main line, and by spur lines to the CPR.
+The K1 and K2 sites are serviced by the CNR main line, and by spur lines to the CPR.
 The surrounding area is developed for agriculture with a road network, villages and towns.

 Regina International Airport is 225 kilometers by highway west of the Esterhazy Facility, while Yorkton municipal airport is 88 kilometers to the northwest.
-The Town of Esterhazy maintains a paved 914.0 meter long airstrip, located 13 kilometers southwest of the KI mill.
+The Town of Esterhazy maintains a paved 914.0 meter long airstrip, located 13 kilometers southwest of the K1 mill.